nathsmo/Main-Code/README.md

 - [ ] Evaluate the model to see performance
 - [ ] Run on cloud - LIACS servers
 - [ ] See tests for the model on Readme, test all parameters
-- [ ] Create baselines for comparison
+- [ ] Create baselines for comparison -> from Github baseline
-- [ ] Migrate VRP structure
-- [ ] Migrate Beam Search architecture
-- [ ] ??
-Alter dataset to use Amazon data as input???
 - [ ] Create graph to show progress over time of the algorithm

 **Ultimate question for our angle:**  What is the factor taking too long to train the model.
 Reduce Runtime
+* Note: we did change the neural network layer from convolutional to linear because it is supposed to be more effective on pytorch that way.

 ## Dependencies